• United Kingdom

 Biography

-Robert Emmet Mulvey was born in Glasgow, Scotland in 1959.
-He received his first degree (BSc. in Chemistry with 1st class Honours) and his Ph.D. (in organolithium chemistry under the direction of Dr Ron Snaith) at the University of Strathclyde in 1981 and 1984 respectively.
+Robert Emmet Mulvey was born in Easterhouse, Glasgow, Scotland in 1959.
+He received his first degree (BSc. in Chemistry with First Class Honours) and his Ph.D. (in organolithium chemistry under the direction of his brilliant mentor Dr Ron Snaith) at the University of Strathclyde in 1981 and 1984 respectively.
 Following two years as a postdoctoral fellow at the University of Durham (in the group of Professor Ken Wade), he returned to Strathclyde in 1986 and was promoted to a Professorship in 1995.
-To date he has published over 250 research papers and several book chapters.
-Exceeding £3M in total as PI, his career research income includes over £2.1M from EPSRC.
+33 students have obtained their PhD degrees in his group.
+To date he has published over 324 research papers and several book chapters.
+Exceeding £5M in total as PI, his career research income includes over £2.6M from EPSRC.
 A Fellow of the Royal Society of Edinburgh (FRSE), his research on polar organometallic chemistry has won him several awards and prizes as detailed below.
-Most recently his work was honoured by the GDCh Arfvedson Schlenk Prize for 2013, awarded for “outstanding achievements in discovering synergistic effects of mixed main group metal compositions”.
-Previously on the international advisory board of the ACS journal Organometallics, he joined the editorial board of Chemistry – A European Journal in 2014.

 Research Interests